Foam Rolling Forearm Pressure: The Right Amount

 - &#10003;Control pressure by shifting bodyweight on or off the roller, not by choosing a firmer surface

 Apply medium pressure when foam rolling your forearms, around 6-7 out of 10 on a discomfort scale.
 That level produces a working sensation without triggering muscle guarding or making you hold your breath.
-I've found most people start too hard on the first pass and then wonder why the tissue fights back.
+I've found a lot of people start too hard on the first pass and then wonder why the tissue fights back.
 Forearm muscles are smaller and more layered than the quads or lats, so they respond better to controlled pressure than to maximum bodyweight loading.
 Start lighter than feels necessary, then increase gradually over the first 30 seconds as the tissue begins to soften.

 ## Read the Tissue Response